 Generally, rotisserie chicken stays good for 1-2 hours at room temperature, 3-4 days in the fridge, and will keep its best qualities for up to 4 months in the freezer.

-In this post, I’m going to answer all of your rotisserie chicken storage questions and give you my best tips for how not to let those leftovers go to waste.
-So keep on reading if that sounds like what you came here to find out.
+Let us go through all of your questions for storing rotisserie chicken and look at some of the best ways to not let those tasty leftovers go to waste.
+If that sounds like what you came here to find out, read on.

 How Long Can Rotisserie Chicken Sit Out?

-As with any cooked meat, the U.S. Department of Agriculture recommends not to leave rotisserie chicken to sit out for longer than 2 hours.
+Like with all cooked meat, the USDA advises not to leave rotisserie chicken out at room temperature for longer than 2 hours.

 On summer days, when it’s 90°F or hotter outside, that time gets slashed by half, to no longer 1 hour.
 So, unless you and your family plan to eat the whole bird in one go, the best thing to do is to let it cool down, then store it in your fridge.